ICH BIN EIN BERLINER

 At midnight, the police and units of the East German army began to close the border and, by Sunday morning, the 13th of August, the border with West Berlin was closed.
 East German troops and workers had begun to tear up streets running alongside the border to make them impassable to most vehicles and to install barbed wire entanglements and fences along the 156 kilometres (97 mi) around the three western sectors, and the 43 kilometres (27 mi) that divided West and East Berlin.

-to ensure that it did not encroach on West Berlin at any point.
-Later, it
+ensure that it did not encroach on West Berlin at any point.
+Later, it was

-National People's Army ( NVA ) and Combat Groups of the Working Class
+Wall, National People's Army ( NVA ) and Combat Groups of the Working

-with West Germany proper.
-A huge no man's land was cleared to provide
+border with West Germany proper.
+A huge no man's land was cleared to

-of East Germans could no longer travel or emigrate to West Germany.
-Berlin
+majority of East Germans could no longer travel or emigrate to West

-soon went from being the easiest place to make an unauthorized
+Germany.
+Berlin soon went from being the easiest place to make an

-crossing between East and West Germany to being the most difficult.
+unauthorized crossing between East and West Germany to being the

 US and UK sources had expected the Soviet sector to be sealed off from West Berlin, but were surprised by how long the East Germans took for such a move.
 They considered the wall as an end to concerns about a GDR/Soviet retaking or capture of the whole of Berlin; the wall would presumably have been an unnecessary project if such plans were afloat.
 Thus they concluded that the possibility of a Soviet military conflict over Berlin decreased.